payalazelaya/new-honor-capstone/src/content/posts/2023-03-09-loaning-technological-devices.md

 T﻿hese 5 ways consist of:

 1. **L﻿earner Centered Focuses:** Focusing on what learners (students) need and design experiences plus education programs around those needs is necessary for its engagement and what outcomes it draws out.
+2. **S﻿ystem Collaboration:** Breaking free from the deep interconnectivity of education systems focused on the social, cultural, and economical ties of a particular country and encouraging governments, companies, schools, teachers, and parents to come together to make sustained changes in the education system for better access and outcomes it would have.
+3. **D﻿ata Informed: Having sufficient data informs on how to make decisions, so important**
+4. **A﻿ttract Investment & Promote Partnership**
+5. **B﻿uild Capacity**